MuhammadShoaibKalim/Object-Oriented-Programming-CPP/Interview/Interview.md

 C++ is used to develop various applications including operating systems, games, and high-performance software.
 Its syntax is similar to C which makes it easy for C programmers to transition to C++.

-### 2. What is namespace in main file in C++?
+### 2. What is the namespace in the main file in C++?

 In C++, a namespace is a way to group related code under a single name.
 It helps in organizing code and prevents naming conflicts.
-By using namespaces, you can avoid clashes between function names or variable names that are used in different parts of a program or in external libraries.
+By using namespaces, you can avoid clashes between function names or variable names that are used in different parts of a program or external libraries.

 Namespaces provide a way to logically separate code and improve code readability and maintainability.